Duloe Stone Circle

 Tucked away against a hedge in a farm field in Duloe, between Liskeard and Looe, is the smallest Bronze Age stone circle in Cornwall.
 The circle may be small by Cornish standards, but it also has the largest stones of any Cornish circle.

-The Duloe Stone Circle is made up of 8 stones, 7 standing and 1 lying on its side.
+The Duloe Stone Circle is made up of eight stones, seven standing and one lying on its side.

 The stones are arranged in an oval shape, about 102m by 11.7m (33.5 by 38 feet), aligned in a north-south direction.
 The largest stone is about 2.7m high (roughly 9 feet), and the stones are arranged with alternating heights (i.e. large then small stones).